-Subsequent to the approval of the First Revised Plan by the Commission on February 21, 2020, the following milestones occurred:
+Subsequent to the approval of the First Revised Plan by the Commission on February 21, 2020, the programs and procurements discussed in this Plan met the following milestones-occurred:

 - Block capacity for the Adjustable Block Program filled (by March 2020 for Large Distributed Generation; December 2020 for Small Distributed Generation). - The third program year of the Illinois Solar for All Program opened in June 2020.
 Project applications filled the available funding for the non-profit/public facilities and low-income community solar sub-programs, while project applications in the distributed generation sub-program continued to not meet program goals.
 The fourth year of the program opened in June 2021. - A new-wind forward procurement (1 million RECs annually from new utility-scale wind projects) was conducted in March 2021.
 No projects were selected.